vienna-project/github-analysis/README.md

 If you wanna run the scripts in the repository, Download the credential json file according to [the link](https://cloud.google.com/docs/authentication/getting-started) and save it in the `credentials/` folder

+##### 3. Get Github Credentials

+Read [this article](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+You need to create a personal access token to use Github API

 ### Reading List